 STEP 3: Complete & Submit the ACCESS Registration Form (Online or PDF)

-Request to register for classes through the Access program via online registration or by submitting a PDF registration form to email@example.com.
+Request to register for classes through the Access Student Online Registration form.
 Payment will be due after you have received confirmation from the Office of the Registrar about your registration (refer to the next step).

 Access student registration is processed only by the Office of the Registrar.
 No other office, department, or advisor may register Access students, nor may Access students self-register for courses via MyUW or MyPlan.

 If you have not previously participated in the Access Program or attended courses at UW, you must provide a WA State ID for verification (WA state ID is required).
 If you opt to register via PDF form, please remember to attach a copy of your WA State ID to the email.
 You may leave the student number field blank on the Access student registration form; it will be assigned after you are registered for classes the first time.

 Complete all fields, including the signature at the bottom of the PDF form.